-On December 4, 2015, President Obama signed the Fixing America's Surface Transportation (FAST) Act (Pub.
+On July 6, 2012, President Obama signed Public Law 112-141, Moving Ahead for Progress in the 21st Century (MAP-21), which authorized surface transportation funding for federal fiscal years (FFY) 2013 and 2014.
+However, MAP-21 eliminated the firewalls from previous transportation authorization legislation.
+In the past, these firewalls required the annual appropriation of all authorized amounts from the Highway Trust Fund.
+This relationship between authorization and appropriations has been continued when eOn December 4, 2015, President Obama signed the Fixing America's Surface Transportation (FAST) Act (Pub.
 L. No. 114-94).
 Like other recent multiyear surface transportation bills, the FAST Act does not require the appropriation of authorized Highway Trust Fund dollars.
-Therefore, the annual appropriations process will continue to play an important role in the OCTA federal legislative platform, and OCTA will continue to advocate for the largest possible amount and share of annual appropriations to ensure adequate resources for OCTA's operations.
+Therefore, the annual appropriations process will continue to play an important role in the OCTA federal legislative platform, and OCTA will continue to advocate for the largest possible amount and share of annual appropriations to implement the FAST Act ensure adequate resources for OCTA's operations.

-Due to funding limitations ratified with bipartisan Congressional agreement, the FAST Act does not contain any funding specifically directed to individual projects, commonly referred to as "earmarks."
-It is expected that annual appropriations bills will continue this practice for the foreseeable future.
-Accordingly, there are no earmark requests included in the OCTA platform for the 115th Congress.
+An important aspect of MAP 21 and the FAST Act was the Due to funding limitations ratified with bipartisan Congressional agreement, the FAST Act that the legislation does not contain any funding specifically directed to individual projects, (commonly referred to as "earmarks.").
+It is expected that annual appropriations bills will continue this practice for the foreseeable future. follow a similar approach in FFY 2017 and 2018 Accordingly, there are no earmark requests included in the OCTA platform for the 115th Congress.
 Should this situation change, OCTA will seek the guidance and input of the Legislative and Communications Committee regarding any project requests.

-Even in the absence of specific Congressional earmarks, discretionary transportation funding will be appropriated on an annual basis.
-OCTA will continue to aggressively pursue discretionary funding for transportation projects within the statutory and regulatory requirements of any funding program, the current funding status of OCTA's capital program, and the direction of the Legislation and Communications Committee.
+Even in the absence of specific eCongressional earmarks, certain amounts of discretionary transportation funding will be appropriated on an annual basis. centinue to be distributed by the U.S. Department of Transportation (DOT).
+As long as this remains the case, OCTA will continue to aggressively pursue discretionary funding for transportation projects from DOT, working within the statutory and regulatory requirements of any funding program parameters of DOT funding eligibility, the current funding status of OCTA's capital program, and the direction of the Legislation and Communications Committee.

-Other funding priorities for OCTA include:
+Other annual appropriations funding priorities for OCTA include: